Jonathan Freedland: Author

 HarperCollins published Pantheon in July 2012.
 Freedland's sixth novel entitled The 3rd Woman, published by HarperCollins in 2015 under his own name.
 His sixth Bourne novel, To Kill a President, was published by HarperCollins on 4 July 2017.
 The seventh novel under the Sam Bourne pseudonym, To Kill the Truth, was published in February 2019, and the eighth To Kill a Man, came out in March 2020.

 He is the author of The Escape Artist: The Man Who Broke Out of Auschwitz to Warn the World, a biography of Rudolf Vrba, who participated in the first escape by Jews from the Auschwitz concentration camp.
 It reached number two in the Sunday Times bestsellers list and was shortlisted for the Baillie Gifford Prize of 2022, the Rathbones Folio Prize, and the Waterstones Book of the Year.
 In the US it won the National Jewish Book Award in both the Biography and Holocaust categories.

 Freedland is also the writer of a stage play Jews.
 In Their Own Words. performed at the Royal Court Theatre and directed by Vicky Featherstone in 2022.

 In 2024, Freedland wrote a children's book titled King Winter's Birthday, which was inspired by an unpublished children's short story by fellow Jewish writer Ulrich Alexander Boschwitz.
 Boschwitz left behind the manuscript of King Winter's Birthday: A Fairy Tale, dreaming of the plot while held on the Isle of Man; the unpublished handwritten work, along with illustrations by Ulrich's mother, had lain undisturbed in a New York archive for eighty years.
 British publisher Pushkin Press discovered Boschwitz's story and commissioned Freedland to translate it into English.
-On November 14, 2024, Pushkin Press published Freedland's translation of Boschwitz's manuscript as King Winter's Birthday, with illustrations by British artist Emily Sutton.
+On 14 November 2024 Pushkin Press published Freedland's translation of Boschwitz's manuscript as King Winter's Birthday, with illustrations by British artist Emily Sutton.

 Views

-Israel, Zionism and antisemitism
+Israel, Zionism, and antisemitism

 A leading liberal Zionist in the UK, he wrote in 2012 that he uses the word Zionism infrequently, as the word has been misunderstood and has become defined as right-wing.
 On the 2014 Israel–Gaza conflict, he believed that military action perpetuates conflict and called for negotiations to end the cycles of violence.
 He defends Israel's right to exist, but hopes that Israel will recognise the "high price" paid by Palestinians.

-While Jeremy Corbyn was its leader, Freedland accused the Labour Party in the UK of being in denial on the issue of antisemitism, but Freedland approves of Keir Starmer's approach to the issue.
-He has urged the left to treat Jews "the same way you'd treat any other minority".
-He has also commented on the antisemitic expressions of Palestinians with whom Corbyn has associated and expressed the view that many of the Labour Party's new members were hostile to Jews.
-Freedland's Labour antisemitism scoop has been criticised for demonising dissent.
+Freedland has urged the British left to treat Jews "the same way you'd treat any other minority".
+While Jeremy Corbyn was its leader, Freedland accused the Labour Party of being in denial on the issue of internal antisemitism.
+He also commented on the antisemitic expressions of Palestinians with whom Corbyn associated and expressed the view that many of the Labour Party's new members were hostile to Jews.
+Freedland's Labour antisemitism scoop was criticised for demonising dissent.
+Freedland approved of efforts made by Corbyn's successor, Keir Starmer, to tackle the party's issues with antisemitism.

 Beginning in 2021, Freedland has cohosted a Podcast called "Unholy: Two Jews on the News" with Israeli news anchor and journalist Yonit Levi.